Algorithms for Fairness in Sequential Decision Making: Algorithm for Finite-State MDPs

-We describe a model-based algorithm for solving (\ref{eqn:problem}), which has strong theoretical guarantees (i.e., it solves (\ref{eqn:problem}) exactly in polynomial time).
-On the other hand, it makes strong assumptions---i.e., that $M$ has finite state and action spaces, and furthermore satisfies a separability property saying that the sensitive attribute $z\in Z$ does not change over time: \begin{definition} \rm An MDP with states $S=Z\times\tilde{S}$ is \emph{separable} if the transitions satisfy $P_{(z,\tilde{s}),a,(z',\tilde{s}')}=\delta_{z,z'}\tilde{P}_{\tilde{s},a,\tilde{s}'}$, where $\delta_{z,z'}=\mathbb{I}[z=z']$ is the Kronecker delta and $\tilde{P}\in\mathbb{R}^{|\tilde{S}|\times|A|\times|\tilde{S}|}$ is a transition matrix. \end{definition} That is, the transitions do not affect $z$.
-This property is satisfied by many sensitive attributes (e.g., race and gender).
+We describe an algorithm for solving (\ref{eqn:problem}), which has strong theoretical guarantees (i.e., it solves (\ref{eqn:problem}) exactly in polynomial time).
+On the other hand, it makes strong assumptions---i.e., that $M$ has finite state and action spaces.
+In Section~\ref{sec:general}, we describe a model-free algorithm that applies very generally (e.g., to continuous state and action spaces, or even non-separable MDPs), but lacks performance guarantees.